Echelon Conspiracy

-Echelon Conspiracy is a 2009 American action thriller film directed by Greg Marcks, from a screenplay by Michael Nitsberg and Kevin Alyn Elders.
+Echelon Conspiracy (also released as The Gift) is a 2009 American action thriller film directed by Greg Marcks, from a screenplay by Michael Nitsberg and Kevin Alyn Elders.
 It stars Shane West, Edward Burns, Ving Rhames, Jonathan Pryce, Tamara Feldman, and Martin Sheen.

 The film was theatrically released in the United States by After Dark Films on February 27, 2009, and was released on DVD and Blu-ray in the United States by Paramount Home Entertainment on July 21, 2009.

 Plot

-Max (Shane West), a young American computer engineer, acquires a mobile phone that receives strange text messages.
-First they encourage him to miss his flight which crashes soon after takeoff.
+Max (Shane West), a young American computer engineer, acquires an unreleased mobile phone that receives strange text messages.
+First, they encourage him to miss his flight which crashes soon after takeoff.
 Then the messages direct him to buy a certain stock, which increases by 313%.
-Next, the messages direct him to a hotel/casino in Prague to gamble.
-He first wins one-hundred thousand euro on a slot machine and bets the entire amount on a hand of blackjack, which he wins.
-Max then has an altercation with a beautiful woman (Tamara Feldman) and her jealous boyfriend in the hotel corridor, where he is knocked-out, and his mysterious phone is apparently scanned.
-Max wakes up with the smiling woman, Kamila, and asks her out for a drink.
+The messages direct him to a hotel and casino in Prague to gamble.
+Instructed by the phone to play a certain slot machine, he wins a €100,000 jackpot, then is instructed to bet the entire amount on a hand of blackjack, which he wins.

+In the hotel after exiting the casino, Max has an altercation with Kamila (Tamara Feldman) and her jealous boyfriend in a hallway.
+He is knocked unconscious, and his mysterious phone is apparently scanned.
+Max wakes up with Kamila and asks her out for a drink.

-To further his new-found career in gambling, Max enlists the aid of a Russian cabbie/apparent e-gadget enthusiast, Yuri (Sergey Gubanov), who outfits him with a text-to-voice earpiece to wirelessly receive his anonymous and lucrative text messages.
-He then hits the 3 million euro jackpot on a slot machine but runs away when casino security led by John Reed (Edward Burns) attempts to detain him.
+To further his newfound career in gambling, Max enlists the aid of a Russian cabbie/apparent e-gadget enthusiast, Yuri (Sergey Gubanov), who outfits him with a text-to-voice earpiece to wirelessly receive his anonymous and lucrative text messages.
+He then hits the €3 million jackpot on a slot machine but runs away when casino security led by John Reed (Edward Burns) attempts to detain him.
 FBI Agent Dave Grant (Ving Rhames) interrupts the chase and handcuffs Max to interrogate him about the phone.
 Frightened, Max is unable to provide any information.

-At this point, Agent Grant contacts Raymond Burke (Martin Sheen) of the NSA, apparently monitoring Max because of messages from an omniscient communication surveillance computer system known as Echelon.
+At this point, Agent Grant contacts Raymond Burke (Martin Sheen) of the US National Security Agency (NSA), apparently monitoring Max because of messages he has been receiving are from an omniscient communication surveillance computer system known as Echelon.
 These messages have been responsible for the deaths of several Americans, most recently a Pentagon IT specialist.
 Burke recently lost a battle to pass a bill in Congress to allow Echelon to be upgraded by being uploaded into personal computers worldwide.
-Burke eventually decides that Max knows too much and must be eliminated; however, Reed and the beautiful woman from the hotel – now revealed as Reed's associate – come to Max's aid and spirit him away to Moscow.
+Burke eventually decides that Max knows too much and must be eliminated; however, Reed and Kamila — revealed as Reed's associate — come to Max's aid and transport him to Moscow.
 There, Max reconnects with the techie Yuri to get his help in discovering who is sending the messages.
-Yuri believes that the messages are coming directly from the computer itself, and that the system has somehow become self-aware and autonomous.
+Yuri believes the messages come directly from the computer itself, and that the system has somehow become self-aware and autonomous.
 Max and Reed don't agree but flee when more armed men arrive at Yuri's apartment.
 A car chase through Moscow ensues.